splunk/splunk-connect-for-snmp/docs/configuration/scheduler-configuration.md

 # Scheduler configuration
-The scheduler is a service with is responsible for managing schedules for SNMP walks and GETs.
-Schedules definition are stored in Mongo DB.
+The scheduler is a service that manages schedules for SNMP walks and GETs.
+The definitions of the schedules are stored in MongoDB.

 ### Scheduler configuration file

-Scheduler configuration is kept in `values.yaml` file in section `scheduler`.
+Scheduler configuration is kept in `values.yaml` file, in the section `scheduler`.
-`values.yaml` is being used during the installation process for configuring Kubernetes values.
+`values.yaml` is used during the installation process to configure Kubernetes values.

-Example:
+See the following example:
 ```yaml
 scheduler:
   logLevel: "WARN"